cloud-bulldozer/e2e-benchmarking/workloads/hyper-scale/README.md

 The purpose of the script is to install Hypershift Operator on an Openshift cluster and create HostedCluster workload on them.

+Prerequisites,
+1. Install these OS packages - `make`, `jq`
+2. Set management cluster `$KUBECONFIG` environment variable
+3. Set other vars in `env.sh`

+Run the script,
-1. Install and create cluster: `./run.sh build`
+1. Install Operator and create cluster: `./run.sh build`
 2. Cleanup clusters: `./run.sh clean`